RetiredWizard/PyDOS/README.md

 (if you're not using MicroPython) folder from the downloaded repository files.
 Within the remaining Python folder (**cpython** or **mpython**) are folders for specific micro controller boards, you can free up further space by deleting anything other than the board you are using (the "Pico W" and "Arduino Nano Connect" boards use the ESP folder).
 For very limited Flash boards you may want to delete the **PyBasic** folder until after the **setup.bat** step is run.
 Once setup has ben run, delete the **cpython** and/or **mpython** folders from the microcontroller and copy as much of the **PyBasic** directory as space permits to the Microcontroller.
 Copying just the *.py files is all that's needed for PyBasic to run.

-**CircuitPython install**
+**Circuitpython PYSTACK**

 Thanks to the great work of **@bill88t**, starting with CircuitPython version 8.0.4, you no longer need to build custom CirucitPython firmware (ESP32 based boards are still being worked on but should have this feature in 8.0.6/8.1.0).
 PyDOS will run without issue on a standard downloaded CircuitPython image from https://circuitpython.org/downloads.

-Starting with version 8.0.4 when CircuitPython boots on a microcontroller the pystack size can be set by the **CIRCUITPY_PYSTACK_SIZE** value in the settings.toml file.
+When CircuitPython boots on a microcontroller the pystack size can be set by the **CIRCUITPY_PYSTACK_SIZE** value in the settings.toml file.
 PyDOS comes with this value set to 3600.
-PyDOS this will derive a maximum wildcard length based on this value that should be adequate in most cases.
-If you find yourself using particuarly long file names you can increase this parameter value as needed.
+PyDOS will derive a maximum wildcard length based on this value that should be adequate in most cases, however if you find yourself using particuarly long file names you can increase this parameter value as needed.
 As you increase the pystack size the memory available for PyDOS to run will decrease slightly.

 *By the way, if you like PyDOS you'll probably also enjoy ljinux from https://github.com/bill88t/ljinux.*

+**CircuitPython install**

 To install the CircuitPython image, put your microcontroller board in "bootloader" mode and copy the .UF2 file to the USB mass storage device that shows up on your host computer.